-2.3 Monitoring and Review
+2.2Monitoring and Review

-- To discharge its shared responsibilities, the Governing Body undertakes an annual review of Safeguarding and Child Protection. - The Designated Safeguarding Lead Governor visits the school to meet with and question the School's DSL, Deputy DSL and the Human Resources Manager, and to sample the Single Central Appointments Register. - The DSLG and DSL present termly reports which, when combined, provide an annual report to the Governing Board, which includes: the numbers of child protection referrals made by the School during the past year; training undertaken by School staff and Governors; a summary of any changes in any national legislation or CSSP guidance and potential implications for the School; the outcomes of the annual B&NES CSSP audit and action plan. - Any deficiencies or weaknesses in child protection arrangements are remedied without delay. - Safeguarding and Child Protection is a standing item at each Governing Board meeting and the DSL and/or the Headmaster presents a written or verbal update, which is minuted. - The DSLG and DSL are in regular contact at other times, especially if there are any emerging situations which are likely to lead to a referral or require consultation with the Children and Families Assessment and Intervention Team (CAFAIT) or local authority's designated officer(s) (still known as the 'LADO' in BANES CSSP).
+- To discharge its shared responsibilities, the Governing Body undertakes an annual review of Safeguarding and Child Protection. - The Designated Safeguarding Lead Governor visits the school to meet with and question the School's DSL, Deputy DSL and the Human Resources Manager, and to sample the Single Central Appointments Register. - The DSLG and DSL present termly reports which, when combined, provide an annual report to the Governing Board, which includes: the numbers of child protection referrals made by the School during the past year; training undertaken by School staff and Governors; a summary of any changes in any national legislation or BCSSP guidance and potential implications for the School; the outcomes of the annual B&NES CSSP audit and action plan. - Any deficiencies or weaknesses in child protection arrangements are remedied without delay. - Safeguarding and Child Protection is a standing item at each Governing Board meeting and the DSL and/or the Headmaster presents a written or verbal update, which is minuted. - The DSLG and DSL are in regular contact at other times, especially if there are any emerging situations which are likely to lead to a referral or require consultation with the Children and Families Assessment and Intervention Team (CAFAIT) or local authority's designated officer(s) (still known as the 'LADO' in BANES CSSP).

-2.4 Role of the Designated Safeguarding Lead (KCSIE Annex C)
+2.3Role of the Designated Safeguarding Lead (KCSIE Annex C)

 KCSIE Annex C provides a clear outline of the role and responsibilities of the DSLs.
-This is used by the Headmaster or and external appraiser as a basis for determining how the DSL(s) have discharged his/their responsibilities each year.